 With Father’s Day just around the corner, it’s time to turn your attention to how to spoil the men in your life whether it be dads, grandads, stepdads or the father of your children.
-We all know a dad that loves a perfectly crafted cocktail so why not treat yours to one of his favourites this year or introduce him to one he’s never tried before?
+We all know a dad that loves a perfectly crafted cocktail so why not treat yours to one of his favorites this year or introduce him to one he’s never tried before?
 With so many cocktail recipes out there, it can be hard to pick just one so we have rounded up our top ten classic cocktails for men he’s certain to love…

 One of the oldest tipples still popular today, the Manhattan has long been seen as one of the most classic cocktails for men to enjoy which has only been bolstered by the cocktail sipping characters of Mad Men.
-It has however been increasing in popularity across all genders and ages in recent years showing this drink’s staying power which is impressive since it has been on the scene since the 1880s.
-The exact origin of the cocktail appears to have been lost in history with rumours of Winston Churchill’s mother creating it in the Manhattan Club which have since been disproved or Col. Joe Walker discovering it on a Yachting trip in New York.
+It has however been increasing in popularity across all genders and ages in recent years showing this drinks staying power which is impressive since it has been on the scene since the 1880s.
+The exact origin of the cocktail appears to have been lost in history with rumors of Winston Churchill’s mother creating it in the Manhattan Club which have since been disproved or Col. Joe Walker discovering it on a Yachting trip in New York.
 The main thread in each story is it was created in New York many years ago making it the perfect tipple for the dapper dad.

-60ml rye whisky
+60ml rye whiskey

 30ml sweet vermouth

 Chill a cocktail saucer or martini glass and place all ingredients into a mixing glass.
 Fill the mixing glass with ice and stir, then pour into the chilled glass.
 Garnish with a single maraschino cherry.